-We will also take out our house taxes, vacation amount (though we did not go on one this past year due to Hunter’s condition, so that amount will likely carry over), Vehicle Taxes, Fire, my blog costs, and the cow/pig (we buy a whole one every year).
+We will also take out our house taxes, vacation amount (though we did not go on one this past year due to Hunter’s condition, so that amount will likely carry over), Vehicle Taxes, Fire, my cost of my blog, and the cow/pig (we buy a whole one every year).
 These will go in their respective “envelopes” so we can just pay things as they come.
 We will also get our emergency fund back up to $1000.
 That is so important.

 Our extra surprise for this year is that we are planning a wedding!
 My oldest daughter has decided to GET MARRIED right in the midst of birthday season.
 So, much of Big Daddy’s OT will cover that.
-I’m blessed with talented people in my life that are helping me and loving her through this all and is extending lots of grace 🙂 I will do a separate blog post giving a shot out to all those who are helping and their respective sites!
+I’m blessed with talented people in my life that are helping me.
+They are loving her through this all.
+Thankfully, they are extending lots of grace.
+I will do a separate blog post giving a shout out to all those who are helping and their respective sites!
 This will also be mixed in with monthly trips to Louisville for Hunter and his treatments, homeschooling, and all the other fun stuff that goes on.

-As far as our debt, we paid off our van in 4 mths (before the projected payoff was 3 years, I believe), so we are still going to take that payment, add it to our next lowest amount owed bill (my student loan), our “uncategorized” monies leftover at the end of the month, some OT, and a few other little bits of monies (ie envelopes, kids payments, etc) and we will start tackling that loan.
+As far as our debt, we paid off our van in 4 mths (before the projected payoff was 3 years, I believe), so we are still going to take that payment, add it to our next lowest amount owed bill (my student loan), our “Uncategorized” monies leftover at the end of the month, some OT, and a few other little bits of monies (ie envelopes, kids payments, etc) and we will start tackling that loan.
 My goal is to have this $20K loan (projected payoff is 2030) paid off by February 2019.
-My SUPER goal is to have it paid off by November 2018. *If* we can get it paid off in November, we will take off the month of December and have a bit more freedom.
+My SUPER goal is to have it paid off by November 2018. *If* we can get it paid off in November, we will take off the month of December.
+This will give us a bit more freedom.

-Then we start again in January with our next debt, which is our home equity loan.
+Then we start again in January with our next debt.
+This is our home equity loan.
 We will roll our paid off van payment into our regular payment.
 Also, we will roll our paid off student loan payment into the mix.
-When you add that to our current home equity payment, the extras, etc and roll it all into one to pay this loan off in about 6 – 9 mths depending on what the Lord has in store for us.
-After that, Lord willing, it will be our house….lots of things can happen in between, but at least I have a plan and since we paid our van off, I have a light at the end of the tunnel.
+When you add that to our current home equity payment, this will help us knock this debt out.
+After that, Lord willing, it will be our house.
+So many things can happen in between.
+I find comfort in having a plan.
+When we paid our van off, I have a light at the end of the tunnel.

 Good luck on your journey to financial freedom and prayers appreciated for our Debt Free Plan for 2018!